JonathanFeenstra/discord-modlinkbot/README.md

 # discord-modlinkbot
 A Discord bot for linking game mods.
-[Invite](https://discordapp.com/oauth2/authorize?client_id=665861255051083806&permissions=67202209&scope=bot) (if the link does not work, this instance of the bot may no longer be available).
+[Add modlinkbot to your server](https://discordapp.com/oauth2/authorize?client_id=665861255051083806&permissions=67202209&scope=bot) (if the link does not work, this instance of the bot may no longer be available).

 ## Features
 Retrieve search results from [Nexus Mods](https://www.nexusmods.com/) for search queries in messages {between braces, separated by commas}, outside of any [Discord markdown](https://support.discord.com/hc/en-us/articles/210298617) or [spoiler tags](https://support.discord.com/hc/en-us/articles/360022320632), each query being between 3 and 120 characters in length.
 Queries cannot contain any of the following characters: ```\";:=*%$&_<>?`[]```.